 Medical Personnel: There will be no onsite physicians or podiatrists to take care of you.
 Each of the aid stations is located within a 5-mile radius of a major medical center.
-Four nearby hospitals will be notified in advance (Queens Medical Center, Kuakini Medical Center, St. Francis Medical Center, and Straub Hospital & Clinic) of the potential for endurance event type induced maladies, most notably dehydration and electrolyte loss.
+The Queens Medical Center emergency room department will be notified prior to the event of the potential for endurance event type induced maladies, most notably dehydration and electrolyte loss.

 Wildlife: Wild pigs do roam these trails.
 They have teeth and tusks that can do serious damage.
-They are most active and most likely to be seen near sunset and near sunup.
+They are most active and most likely to be seen near sunrise and sunset.
 Don't get between a piglet and its mama.
 That long low bushy tailed creature you may get a fleeting glimpse of is a mongoose.
 Please do not drink the water from the streams, as there is a leptospirosis problem in Hawaii.